haghard/docker-compose-akka-cluster/README.md

 ### Implementation idea (Sharding and Replication)

 `akka-cluster-sharding` enables running at most one instance of a particular actor in the cluster, acting as a consistency boundary at any point in time.
 That's exactly what we want.
-Each process knowns its name from the start (i.e. `alpha`, `betta` or `gamma`).
+Each process knows its name from the start (i.e. `alpha`, `betta` or `gamma`).
 It uses the given shard name as a cluster role and starts sharding on the nodes that belong to that role.
 Moreover, it allocates only one instance of `DeviceDigitalTwin` per node, as we have one-to-one mapping between the shard and the entity.

-For example, on each node that belongs to `alpha` role, we allocate only one sharded entity.
-Combination of host ip and port is used for shard/entity name, therefore it guarantees that each node runs only one instance of sharded entity.
+For example, on each node that belongs to the `alpha` role, we allocate only one sharded entity.
+A combination of a host ip and port is used for the shard(entity) name, therefore it guarantees that each node runs only one instance of the sharded entity.

-Each node starts http api, therefore next q to answer being how we decide where the incoming requests should be routed?
-For that purpose we have `RingMaster` actor.
-As processes join the cluster, they take ownership for token ranges on a hash ring based on shard name (role).
-`RingMaster` is deployed as cluster singleton, holds the hash redirects all incoming requests to a particular shard region(role form above).
+Each node starts an Http API, therefore the next question to answer being how we decide where the incoming requests should be routed.
+For that purpose, we have the `RingMaster` actor.
+As the processes join the cluster, they take ownership for(of) token ranges on a hash ring based on the shard name. `RingMaster`, deployed as a cluster singleton, holds the hash and redirects all incoming requests to a particular shard region.

-Therefore, if we have the following set of shards:
-`alpha`, `betta`, `gamma` then we also have 3 independently running shard regions, each of which knows nothing about each other.
-Each shard region is being used only inside a particular shard and each sharded entity become a replica of the shard.
+Therefore, if we have the following set of shard names `alpha`, `betta`, `gamma`, then we also have 3 independently running shard regions, each of which knows nothing about each other.
+Each shard region is used only inside a particular shard and each sharded entity becomes a replica of the shard.
-In other words, each shard becomes its own distributed system as each sharded entity inside the shard runs its own independent replicator
+In other words, each shard becomes its own distributed system as each sharded entity inside the shard runs its own independent replicator.

 ## Cluster Sharding